 The main drawback of live action are the costs.
 The more complex, reputable, and high-quality the video, the more expensive it can get.

 Another drawback of live action video is your ability to edit once the footage has been recorded.
 If you missed a scene or want to add in a few extra words then this can be difficult.
 Getting the crew, location and setup back together might be next to impossible.
-Whereas with animated videos amends and changes are much more straightforward.
+This is unlike animation – in which amends and changes are much more straightforward.

 Always consider the resources you have to produce realistic footage.
 The location, camera, sound gear, and talent you choose all carry a cost.

 When it comes to deciding between animated and live action, it all depends on your needs and budget.